ghga-de/DRS3/README.md

 described [here](./dcs/core/auth_policies.py).

 All files that can be requested are registered in a MongoDB database owned and controlled by this service.
-Registration of new events happens through an Kafka event.
+Registration of new events happens through a Kafka event.

 It serves pre-signed URLs to S3 objects located in a single so-called outbox bucket.
-If the file is not already in the bucket upon when the user calls the object endpoint, an event is published to request staging the file to the outbox.
+If the file is not already in the bucket when the user calls the object endpoint, an event is published to request staging the file to the outbox.
 The staging has to be carried out by a different service.